 Maggie Geene (Elementary Latin; Middle School Faith Formation)

 Maggie Geene was born in Illinois but has lived most of her life in Indiana.
 She and her husband, Burke, are members of St. Charles Borromeo Parish.
 She has five children who range in age from 21 to 34.
 She has a master of arts degree from St. Meinrad School of Theology.
 She is certified in spiritual direction and likes to knit and write in her spare time.

 Helen Levesque, Ph.D.
-(Middle School and HS Math)
+(Middle School Math and Literature)

 After completing 12 years of Catholic schooling, Helen earned a bachelor's degree in Anthropology and a Ph.D. in Psychology and Human Development, both from the University of Chicago.
 For the past 20 years she has been teaching statistics and psychology at multiple universities, including the University of Arizona, IUPUI, and Indiana University Bloomington.
 Helen loves to teach and has also home-schooled her six children off and on throughout their school years.
 She and her family are parishioners at St. Paul's Catholic Center.

 Melissa Noll grew up in Kokomo, Indiana and received a bachelor’s degree in psychology from Purdue University.
 She and her husband, Mike, were married in 1989 and spent a year living in Japan, where she taught English conversation.
 Upon returning home they began to have a family, and now have 5 children.
 Melissa began homeschooling them fifteen years ago and now only has two students of her own.
 The family moved to Bloomington just a year ago, and are parishioners at St. John’s.
 Melissa has been writing for fun since she was 12 and now is a published author for a small homeschool publishing business.
 She looks forward to helping St. Benedict’s students gain confidence in their writing through classical teaching methods.